wbadry/LabVIEW-Complete-Course-ITI/README.md

 **Software prerequisite:**
  - LabVIEW 2015
  - LabVIEW Real Time Module.
+ - NI VISA for native serial communication.
+ - Proteus 8.3 or higher.
  - PowerPoint viewer which can be downloaded from [here](https://www.microsoft.com/en-eg/download/details.aspx?id=13)

  > Contents will be updated whenever possible.